-- 4.51 Cestyll Garden (GD45) is a Registered Historic Park and Garden of Special Historic Interest in Wales.
+- 4.46 There are seven scheduled monuments within a 5km radius of the nominated site, of which two lie within 3km radius of the nominated site.
+Both of these monuments are Standing Stones dating from the Bronze Age (AN030, AN080) located south of the nominated site close to Tregele.
+The presence of these features indicates prehistoric and historic activity within and close to the nominated site.
+As such, the area is likely to be considered of at least local to regional archaeological importance. - 4.47 There is one conservation area, the North Anglesey Coast, which is designated as Heritage Coast, and which includes land approximately 0.50km north west from the nominated site, - 4.48 Cestyll Garden (GD45) is a Registered Historic Park and Garden of Special Historic Interest in Wales.
 The garden lies immediately to the west of the nominated site boundary.
 Cestyll House (within the nominated site boundary) was demolished in 1991.
-The gardens are currently owned and maintained by Wylfa's existing power station operator and are opened to the public on three days a year. - 4.52 There are three Grade II listed buildings in Gafnan, immediately to the west of the nominated site, which are associated with the former operation of Gafnan Mill.
+The gardens are currently owned and maintained by Wylfa's existing power station operator and are opened to the public on three days a year. - 4.49 There are three Grade II listed buildings in Gafnan, immediately to the west of the nominated site, which are associated with the former operation of Gafnan Mill.
 These are located adjacent to Cestyll Garden, and include a Corn Mill, Corn Drying House and Mill House.
-There are a number of other listed buildings in and on the outskirts of Cemaes. - 4.53 Many of the field boundaries within the nominated site are shown on a 19th century Ordnance Survey map, which suggests there is the potential for an historic landscape to exist.
+There are a number of other listed buildings in and on the outskirts of Cemaes. - 4.50 Many of the field boundaries within the nominated site are shown on a 19th century Ordnance Survey map, which suggests there is the potential for an historic landscape to exist.